-- A minimum of 180 credits is required for a BBA or BS, with a minimum cumulative GPA of 2.0 - A minimum of 52 credits is required for an MBA, with a minimum cumulative GPA of 3.0 BBA, BS, and MBA require completion of the ETS Major Field examination.
+- A minimum of 120 credits is required for a BBA/BS, with a minimum cumulative GPA of 2.0. - A minimum of 33 credits is required for an MBA, with a minimum cumulative GPA of 3.0.
+BBA, BS, and MBA require completion of a standardized examination.